eblade/pyeye/README.md

 # Python-Eye

 A HTML window to explorative python.
-Triggered from your favorite editor.
+Triggered from your favorit editor.

 Disclaimer: Well, just look at it.